2 Simple Real Estate Contracts —Investor Friendly & Free :)

 - Exceptions: The specific circumstances when I will NOT use this contract, and resort to a bloated, state-approved contract instead of these simple purchase agreements.

-- More: Things and stuff and whatnot.
+- More: Other stuff and whatnot.

 My sample real estate purchase contract…

 JP Moses: Hey, what’s up people?
 Welcome and I’m glad you’re here.
-I’m going to run through not one, but two of my purchase agreements that I’ve been using for 18 years or so in my real estate operations.
-These are two agreements—pro-buyer and pro-seller—that I’ve carefully crafted and used on hundreds and hundreds of wholesale deals on the pro-buyer and pro-seller side of wholesale transactions.
+I’m going to run through not one, but two of my real estate purchase agreements that I’ve been using for 18 years or so in my real estate operations.
+These are two agreements—pro-buyer and pro-seller—that I’ve carefully crafted and used on hundreds and hundreds of deals on the pro-buyer and pro-seller side of wholesale transactions.

 But before I dive into that, I need to give a quick disclaimer first: